Compassion is the radicalism of our time.

 Trip Cost USD $4,300.

-A valid credit card is necessary to cover any trip incidentals.
+A valid credit card is necessary to cover all trip incidentals.

 PLEASE NOTE: We require that you purchase travel insurance, medical insurance, and emergency evacuation coverage in order to participate on this program.
 It is the responsibility of each participant to ensure that they are adequately covered by insurance while traveling in Nepal.